 *This post contains affiliate links from Amazon

-I know haven’t got this one down perfect yet, and I’ve been reminded of it as it has been forced on us this week.
+I know haven’t got this one down perfect yet.
+But I’ve been reminded of it as it has been forced on us this week.
 Using essential oils normally helps us stay pretty healthy and limits our doctor visits.
 This week though, we’ve been hit with a mean coughing bug that we haven’t been able to shake.
-What has ensured has been two trips to the doctor, and I was fortunate enough to be able to take just the child that was sick.
+What has ensured has been two trips to the doctor.
+The best, part I was fortunate enough to be able to take just the child that was sick.

 You can’t find a truer statement.